flatrat24/blog/content/projects/gyro/_index.md

 ## Overview
 The goal of this project is to create a physical representation of an traffic intersection.
 The initial general specifications are:

-* The intersection should be a four-way
+* The intersection should be a four-way: two roads with two lanes each
-* Each of the four roads are two-way, two-lane roads.
-That is, there are two lanes to each road, with one lane moving in each direction
 * The intersection should be governed by a four-way traffic signal
 * Only the three basic lights (red, yellow, green) are used.
 No special lights should be considered (protected turn, flashing red, etc.)
 * The traffic signal should respond to traffic in some capacity